Advanced Topics

 def module.bar(): ...

-In this example, the first model will only be parsed and honoured if the python version in the system or virtual environment from which Pysa is run is equal to "3.9.0".
-In all other conditions, the second model will be parsed and honoured.
+In this example, the first model will only be parsed and honored if the python version in the system or virtual environment from which Pysa is run is equal to 3.9.0.
+In all other conditions, the second model will be parsed and honored.

 sys.version is the only allowed left hand expression and the right hand expression has to be a tuple of integers of the form (major, minor, micro).
 Only the major version number is required and the other two are optional.